-I am yet to find a nutritious, healthy muesli that doesn’t cost the earth, and meets my approval (though I admit, I’m fairly hard to please here)!
+I am yet to find a nutritious, healthy homemade muesli that doesn’t cost the earth, and meets my approval (though I admit, I’m fairly hard to please here)!
 So I just make my own nourishing batch every month or so.
 It’s so very simple and you can play around to suit your taste and pantry stores.
 I don’t think I’ve ever made two batches the same as I tend to improvise with this recipe.
 I personally just throw it all in, you can’t go wrong and each batch will be different – keeping it interesting.
 Just make as much as you like and store in an airtight container for a month or more.

-A good quality, sugar-free muesli is a very sustaining, truly nourishing start to the day…and we all know how important breakfast is, especially for children!
+A healthy homemade muesli is a very sustaining, truly nourishing start to the day…and we all know how important breakfast is, especially for children!
 Oats are a high fibre, very nutritious grain, boasting an impressive mineral profile.
 In herbal medicine, oats are restorative to the nervous system.
 I don’t know about you, but I’m up for any extra nervous system support!
 The addition of nuts and seeds adds protein, essential fats, and more nutrition.
 The coconut contributes immune boosting fatty acids and the cinnamon stabilises blood sugar levels.
 All in all – you’ll feel great and survive until lunch time without the need to reach for that mid-morning snack.

 So here’s a guideline for your first batch.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.